rage-rb/website/docs/common-patterns.md

 :::info
 Many developers think of fibers as "lightweight threads" that require fiber pools, similar to thread pools for threads.

 Instead, treat fibers as regular Ruby objects.
-Just as we create arrays on demand without using an "array pool," you can create fibers freely and let Ruby and the garbage collector manage them.
+Just as we create arrays on demand without using an "array pool", you can create fibers freely and let Ruby and the garbage collector manage them.
 :::

 ## Structured Logging